Panic Buttons: How to Stop Anxiety and Its Triggers

 Calm Anxiety by Setting Up Your Launch Pad

-You’re walking out the door, searching for your keys, grabbing your coffee mug — and trying to remember everything you might have forgotten.
-Your anxiety levels shoot up.
+When you’re walking out the door, searching for your keys, grabbing your coffee mug — and trying to remember everything you might have forgotten — your anxiety levels shoot up.
 It’s hard to plan in advance, but doing so will ease your anxiety and keep you calmer.
 Prepare a checklist the night before and set up a “launch pad” near the door for your keys, purse, phone, and other day-to-day essentials.
-Don't use tiny Post-Its; write huge reminder notes and put them on the door where you exit.
+Instead of tiny Post-Its, write huge reminder notes and put them on the door where you exit.
 It only takes one minute to write a note that will reduce your anxiety and lead to a better day.

 11 of 13